ftsrg/gazer/doc/Checks.md

 llvm::Value* ec = CheckRegistry::GetInstance().getErrorCodeValue(context, ID);
 ```

-With the error code, you can implement your check and place the preconditions and error calls.
+With the error code, you can implement your check and place the pre- or postconditions and error calls.

 ```cpp
 char DivisionByZeroCheck::ID;